anechol/uxd_challenge/NOTES.md

 - This is a reusable self-contained widget/component.
 - It should be accessible.
-    - Should use proper semantic tags
+    - Should use proper semantic tags.
-    - Interactable elements should be tabbed through
+    - Interactable elements should be tabbed through.
     - Interactable elements should have a prominent outline.